How to choose the right partner or partners for a trekking vacation

 Excellent communication is an essential factor in all good alliances.
-Do communicate your plans and expectations with your trekking partner before and during the trek.
+Communicate your plans and expectations with your trekking partner before and during the trek.
 Get an understanding of what they expect from you – go on and see if it matches yours.
 Inform your partner in advance if you have an existing medical condition or ask if they have one and if they have life-threatening allergies and if they are on medication.
 It is good to meet your partner and go on hikes in your home country a few times before going for an extended trekking vacation overseas.
-It is quite common to make some parties’ adjustments, so be flexible and prepared for compromises.
+Making some parties’ adjustments is expected, so be flexible and prepared for compromises.

 4. Set up an understanding

 It is always good to have clear, predetermined matters with your partner about various critical issues that can take place during the trek.
 Discuss things like,